dynatrace-oss/cloud-snippets/aws/eventbridge-events-to-dynatrace/README.md

-# Send AWS EventBridge events to Dynatrace
+# Send Amazon EventBridge events to Dynatrace

 This folder contains AWS CloudFormation templates to set up forwarding of events from [Amazon EventBridge](https://aws.amazon.com/eventbridge/) to Dynatrace with two possible ingestion mechanisms: